Sexiled: Synopsis

 Tanya Artemiciov is a talented Mage adventurer who is kicked from her party by its sexist leader.
 Upset by this turn out events, Tanya goes to the wasteland to blow off some steam, however in the process she inadvertently frees a mythical Sorceress named Laplace who has been sealed away for 300 years.
 The two decide to work together so that Tanya can get her revenge on her old party by beating them in the upcoming adventurer tournament.

 Media

 Light novels

 J-Novel Club first announced it had licensed Sexiled in North America for a digital release in August 2019, However, on November 16, 2019 during J-Novel Club's Anime NYC panel, it was announced that they would also be releasing print editions of Sexiled and My Next Life as a Villainess: All Routes Lead to Doom!.
 The light novel was inspired by the manipulation of test scores at Tokyo Medical University, which was brought to light in August 2018, where in it was revealed that the university had deliberately lowered entrance exam scores of female applicants by 10-20% in order to keep the number of female students below 30%.

 Manga

-A manga adaptation by Seto Ririura began serialization on Shogakukan's Sunday Webry manga website on April 12, 2021.
+A manga adaptation by Seto Ririura was serialized on Shogakukan's Sunday Webry manga website from April 12, 2021 to July 8, 2024.